-- The Office of Rural Health and Community Care in the N.C.
-Department of Health and Human Services and East Carolina University's Center for Telepsychiatry should conduct a public campaign to raise awareness about telepsychiatry in rural and underserved communities.
-This should include patient stories that specifically address patient concerns about their privacy, the confidentiality of their personal health information, and any discomfort older adults may feel about technology. - 2.
+- The DHHS Office of Rural Health and Community Care and ECU's Center for Telepsychiatry should conduct a public campaign to raise awareness about telepsychiatry in rural and underserved communities.
+This should include patient stories specifically addressing patient concerns regarding their privacy, the confidentiality of their personal health information, and any discomfort older adults may feel about technology. - 2.
 The DHHS Office of Rural Health and Community Care should provide technical information directly to rural health care providers and health centers describing expected costs, funding sources, legal restrictions, and clear reimbursement rates for telepsychiatry services. - 3.
 The N.C.
-General Assembly should pass legislation requiring a study of telemedicine, including whether private insurers should be required to fully reimburse health care providers for telepsychiatry services.
-House Bill 704, which passed the N.C.
-House in 2013 and is pending in the Senate for the 2014 legislative session, would require the Joint Legislative Oversight Committee on Health and Human Services to conduct a study of telemedicine.
-According to the state's plan, this bill would be "a first step for possible enactment of legislation to require full payment by third party payors for services provided via telemedicine."40 The Legislative Research Commission Study Committee on Health Care Provider Practice Sustainability and Training/Additional Transparency in Health Care is conducting a "comprehensive review of all existing State programs that are designed to improve access to health care provider care using telemedicine, including the name of the program, a description of the program, and details on program performance."41 The commission may make an interim report of recommendations to the 2014 legislature and is required to make a final report to the 2015 legislature.
-According to the National Conference of State Legislatures, 19 states (not including North Carolina) require private insurance plans to cover telehealth services. - 4.
+General Assembly should conduct a study of telemedicine, and consider whether private insurers should be required to fully reimburse health care providers for telepsychiatry services.
+House Bill 704, which passed the House in 2013 and is pending in the Senate for the 2014 legislative session, would require the Joint Legislative Oversight Committee on Health and Human Services to conduct a study of telemedicine.
+According to the state's plan, this bill would be "a first step for possible enactment of legislation to require full payment by third party payors for services provided via telemedicine."40 The Legislative Research Commission Study Committee on Health Care Provider Practice Sustainability and Training/Additional Transparency in Health Care is conducting a "comprehensive review of all existing State programs that are designed to improve access to health care provider care using telemedicine, including the name of the program, a description of the program, and details on program performance."41 The commission may make an interim report of recommendations to the 2014 legislature and is required to make a final report to the 2015 legislature. - 4.
 The DHHS Office of Rural Health and Community Care should provide technical and financial assistance to rural health care providers who want to incorporate telepsychiatry into their practices.
 The Office should assess the need for a one-time subsidy to hospitals, community health departments, and rural providers to update their telecommunication capabilities.
-If needed, the legislature should appropriate funds to implement the subsidy.
-The Mental Health Subcommittee of the Joint Legislative Oversight Committee on Health and Human Services recommended in a March 2014 report that the legislature provide funding to expand the telepsychiatry program to primary care providers.
-In April 2014, the Joint Legislative Oversight Committee on Health and Human Services included this recommendation in its report to the N.C.
-General Assembly.
+If needed, the legislature should appropriate funds to implement the subsidy. - 5.
+The N.C.
+General Assembly should increase funding to the state's medical schools, nursing programs, schools of social work and psychology programs, as needed, to incorporate telemedicine and telepsychiatry as part of the their curriculum.
+The UNC Board of Governors should decide